 49. How do you implement SSL in WordPress?

-Get an SSL certificate with your hosting company or free Let’s Encrypt ones.
-Install your server with the certificate.
-Change a setting of WordPress to use HTTPS URLs (Settings – General, swap both WordPress Address and Site Address to https://).
-Automate any remaining changes using Really Simple SSL plugin, or update database URLs and add redirects to use in .htaccess.
-Checkup on appropriate implementation with the help of SSL checker.
+Install your server with either an SSL certificate from your hosting company or Let’s Encrypt, change WordPress to use HTTPS URLs (Settings > General, switching both WordPress Address and Site Address to https://) using Really Simple SSL plugin, update database URLs with redirections in.htaccess for use by Really Simple SSL plug-in or use SSL Checker as necessary to confirm appropriate implementation of appropriate implementation of changes.

 50. What do you do if your site is hacked?